To determine the best internet speed for your home, consider the number of smart phones, smart TV’s, tablets and computers you have.

 How much data do you need for your home or business internet in Nashville?

 How much data you’ll need for your home or business in Nashville varies depending upon your typical internet activities.
 Whether it’s streaming movies or mixing and producing music, most users find they need an internet plan with a data cap of 1 TB or higher.
-Currently, Viasat Internet (formerly Exede) and AT&T Fiber offer select plans with no data caps in Nashville.
-AT&T Internet also offers select plans with a 1 TB data cap.
+Currently, Viasat Internet and EarthLink offer select plans with no data caps in Nashville.
+XFINITY from Comcast also offers select plans with a 1 TB data cap.

 What are the most-connected neighborhoods in Nashville?

 The areas in Nashville that have 4-5 internet providers to choose from are mainly central to the Downtown areas, bordering neighborhoods like The Gulch, 12 South, East Nashville, and extending out to Belle Meade.
 Most neighborhoods have access to at least 3-4 providers, with DSL, cable, and fiber as some of the most common internet types.
-AT&T Internet and XFINITY from Comcast are the top providers in the city.
+XFINITY from Comcast and AT&T Internet are the top providers in the city.

 Internet Providers in Nearby Cities